herkkules/herkkules/README.md

 **On-the-ground Execution:**

 Turning strategic insights into measurable outcomes requires legwork.
-I support organisations in navigating critical periods, whether it be physically opening new markets, researching products, or integrating sensitive systems.
+I support organisations in navigating critical periods, whether it be in-person opening new markets, researching a product, or integrating sensitive systems.

 > - **Product Studies** can be used to reduce risk and improve operational oversight.
 Equipped with academic fundamentals and operational experience, I can pick apart mental models into executable code for due diligence and feasibility.